Refugee Talent Hub is an employers initiative: it was founded by and for employers.

 That is a pity, we believe at Refugee Talent Hub.
 After all, work is about more than just making money.
 Having a job also means structure and social contacts - and it gives you the feeling of being needed and belonging.
 Moreover, using your talent, knowledge and craftsmanship is in the interest of yourself, the employer and society.
 In other words, for the sake of all of us.

 That is why Refugee Talent Hub - an employer initiative - brings you together with employers.
 Because a job opportunity starts with a meeting.

-Refugee Talent Hub organizes company visits, trainings, courses, work experience programs and other work-related activities.
+Refugee Talent Hub organises company visits, trainings, courses, work experience programmes and other work-related activities.
 All to increase your chance to find a paid job.

 Read more below and come and join us!

 During our workshops, you work together with an employer and other refugees on your professional skills.
 Options include taking a LinkedIn workshop, job application training or building a website.
 This is an accessible way for employers to get to know you and to see whether you might fit with the organisation.

 This is all about a personal meeting with one or more employers.
 We meet with a small group (around five to ten people) or organize a large event (with about a hundred people).
 Our meet-and-greets are informal and practical: they are all about doing something together.
 So we break a business case with financial service providers, we bake bread with bakers and we drill and tinker with a technical installation company.

 In a crash course of several weeks or months, you will learn useful skills such as programming or dealing with popular control programmes.
 These "classes" increase your job prospects and help participating employers to recruit interesting candidates.

 During this programme you receive short, internal training from an employer that suits you well.
 After successfully completing this training, you immediately start working for the employer (a paid job).